NICMx/FORT-validator/docs/usage.md

 It is the number of seconds that the transfer speed should be below `--http.low-speed-limit` for the Fort to consider it too slow.
 (Slow connections are dropped.)

 See [`--http.low-speed-limit`](#--httplow-speed-limit).

+### `--http.max-file-size`

+- **Type:** Integer
+- **Availability:** `argv` and JSON
+- **Default:** 10,000,000 (10 Megabytes)
+- **Range:** 0--2,000,000,000 (2 Gigabytes)

+The maximum amount of bytes files are allowed to length during HTTP transfers.
+Files that exceed this limit are dropped, either early (through [CURLOPT_MAXFILESIZE](https://curl.haxx.se/libcurl/c/CURLOPT_MAXFILESIZE.html)) or as they hit the limit (when the file size is not known prior to download).

+This is intended to prevent malicious RPKI repositories from stagnating Fort.

+As of 2021-09-20, the largest legitimate file I found in the repositories was aprox.
+1120 kilobytes.

 ### `--http.ca-path`